pioneers/PieCentral/API.md

 # Hibike API

-There have been some small changes.
+There have been some changes.
 Sorry :(

 Couple things:
 * There are 2 classes to instantiate for Hibike - Hibike and DeviceContext.
 Hibike handles interfacing with sensors, while DeviceContext handles sending/recieving data from the user.
 As such, expect to be working with DeviceContext for the most part.
 * All setter methods are non-blocking, meaning its up to the user to check if the write methods were successful.
 This can be accomplished by comparing timestamps.
 Timestamps are initialized as -1, and will be updated for every new value read from the ACK packet returned for the given write request.
 See Usage for details.
 * All devices will have a specified parameter "dataUpdate" that will correspond to the data written via subscriptions.
 All other parameters are updated on request.
 See Usage and Method Summary for getData() for more details.
+Note that for devices like servos, dataUpdate will never be written to.

 ## DeviceContext
 ### Constructor Summary